ProFormA/proformaxml/Whitepaper_Task.md

     </tns:submission-restrictions>
 ```

-- "regexp-restriction" holds a regular expression of the filenames (only the filename, without path) which the system should accept.
+- <b>regexp-restriction</b> holds a regular expression of the filenames (only the filename, without path) which the system should accept.
 Regular expressions can contain less than/greater than signs.
 CDATA is allowed.

 #### Regexp language specification